stlink-org/stlink/doc/compiling.md

 $ sudo udevadm trigger
 ```

-Udev will now create device node files `/dev/stlinkv2_XX`, `/dev/stlinkv1_XX`.<br />
+udev will now create device node files, e.g. `/dev/stlinkv3_XX`, `/dev/stlinkv2_XX`, `/dev/stlinkv1_XX`.
-You need to ensure that the group `stlink` exists and the user who is trying to access these devices is a member of this group.

-### Note on the use of STLink-v1 programmers (legacy):
+### Special note on the use of STLink/V1 programmers (legacy):

-As the STLINKv1's SCSI emulation is somehow broken, the best advice possibly is to tell your operating system to completely ignore it.<br />
+As the STLINKV1's SCSI emulation is somehow broken, the best advice possibly is to tell your operating system to completely ignore it.<br />
 Choose one of the following options _before_ connecting the device to your computer:

 * `modprobe -r usb-storage && modprobe usb-storage quirks=483:3744:i`